 - Transparent Red finish with matching headstock

 - Haussel Tozz B (Bridge), Haussel Vin + (Neck) pickups

 Here’s an image I sent Mensinger which shows roughly what I was looking for.
 I Photoshopped this myself so the final article might vary very slightly.

 I ordered the guitar through the main dealer in Germany (Public Peace) and was quoted six weeks in total for the build.
 As Musik Messe is just around the corner they are very busy however so we will see if they manage to stay on target!
 Adrian, the owner of Public Peace is fantastic and will reply to most emails within an hour, even late at night during the weekends!
 If you would like to enquire about ordering a Mensinger guitar I absolutely recommend getting in touch with him.

 A payment of 50% of the final cost was required to begin the build.
 Once complete I will be sent photos of the finished guitar and the final payment will be made.

 I recently received the first batch of photos which show the beginning stages of preparing the body wood and also preparing and shaping the headstock.
 I love that everything is made by hand at the Mensinger shop – you won’t find any soul destroying CNC machines here!
 Click the photos to enlarge.

-In the meanwhile, if you’d like to see a little more behind the scenes at Mensinger, Public Peace have uploaded a fantastic factory tour video on their YouTube channel.
+In the meanwhile, if you’d like to see a little more behind the scenes at Mensinger, Public Peace has uploaded a fantastic factory tour video on their YouTube channel.